-With the message that “retirement is possible,” Washington state’s new Small Business Retirement Marketplace was launched to support the 21% of private-sector workers who lack access to a retirement savings plan through their employer.
+With the message that “retirement is possible,” Washington state’s Small Business Retirement Marketplace was launched in 2018 to support the nearly 119,000 private-sector workers who lack access to a retirement savings plan through their employer.
 The online marketplace aims to help workers compare low-cost retirement savings plans that have been verified by state officials.

 What everyone needs to know:

-__Nothing is mandatory.__Offering a retirement plan is voluntary for employers; participating in a retirement plan is voluntary for employees.
+Nothing is mandatory.
+Offering a retirement plan is voluntary for employers; participating in a retirement plan is voluntary for employees.

-__The marketplace is in early stages.__The online marketplace only lists retirement savings plan options available through the marketplace, and, to date, lists just seven plans through two providers.
+A new, improved marketplace was launched in 2020.
+The online marketplace lists retirement savings plan options available through the marketplace, and, to date, lists nine plans through three providers.
 It’s important to remember that there are other options to saving for retirement in addition to the plans listed in the marketplace.